The Steinberg representation is irreducible: Ideals and positive actions III: unequal characteristic p

 The following proposition is our substitute for Corollary~\ref{corollary:separatenil} in positive characteristic:

 \begin{proposition} Let $\bU$ be a smooth connected unipotent group over an infinite field $k$ of positive characteristic $p$ equipped with a positive $\bbG_m$-action.
 Set $\Lambda = \Z[1/p]$.
 Let $S$ be a finite subset of $\bU(k)$, let $\fa$ be an infinite additive subgroup of $k$, let $M$ be a $\Lambda[\bU(S,\fa)]$-module, and let $m \in M$ be nonzero.
 Then there exists an infinite additive subgroup $\fc$ of $\fa$ such that the image of $m$ in $M_{\bU(S,\fc)}$ is nonzero. \end{proposition} \begin{proof} We will prove this by induction on $n = \dim(\bU)$.
 The case $n=0$ being trivial, assume that $n>0$ and that the lemma is true in smaller dimensions.
 Proposition \ref{proposition:centerpositive} says there exists a $\bbG_m$-stable central subgroup $\bA \lhd \bU$ with $\bA \cong \bbG_a$.
-The intersection
+Since $\Char(k) = p$, the abelian group underlying $k$ has exponent $p$.
+It follows that the intersection